 - Pass unwanted toys and clothes to neighbours, nurseries or charities.

 - Buy recycled products e.g. paper, glass, tissues, toilet rolls and kitchen rolls.

 For further information and useful recycling tips you can visit the following websites:

 - Report a missed bin collection

 - Household waste - information and advice

-- Recycling - bags and containers
+- Recycling bins and bags

 - Recycling - residential collections

 - Recycling Sites